radiantlogic-v8/documentation-new/documentation/sys-admin-guide/06-security.md

 # Limits

 The settings found in the Main Control Panel -> Settings Tab -> Limits section are related to enforcing search size limits and activity quotas.
 These settings prevent against Denial of Service (DoS) attacks towards RadiantOne.
-Remember to save any changes you make to limits.

 >[!warning] Changing any property in the Limits section requires a restart of the RadiantOne service to take effect.
 If RadiantOne is deployed in a cluster, restart the service on all nodes.